ZhianMai/Design-Pattern-in-Java/README.md

 such as poor re-usability and flexibility, difficult scaling, etc. Software design pattern is a general, reusable solution to those commonly occurring problems in software design.
 Design pattern is like algorithm, which is independent to programming language.
-However, some patterns may only apply to OOD languages, and they may not work in some functional programming languages like Haskell.
+However, some patterns may only apply to OOD languages, and they may not work in some functional programming languages like Python and Haskell.

 ## Types of Design Pattern